lambda-fairy/quiz/pda/README.md

     {1, 2, 3}

-This line may be anywhere in the input, but it can only appear at most once.
+This line must be at the end of the PDA.
 If omitted, the set is assumed to be empty.

 Here's a PDA that matches the language `{ a^n b^n | n >= 0 }` by final
 state: